realrube/renogy_ble/README.md

 # renogy_ble
-Custom component for Home Assistant for Renogy Rover connecting via Bluetooth BLE BT-2

-This renogy_ble project is a custom component for Home Assistant allowing sensors to be collected via Bluetooth BLE using the Renogy BT-2 interface to Renogy Rover and related products.
+This renogy_ble project is a custom component for Home Assistant allowing sensors to be collected via Bluetooth BLE using the Renogy BT-2 interface connected to Renogy Rover (in my case RBC50D1S) and similar products.
 It was developed and tested on a Raspberry Pi 4B 4GB running the Home Assistant OS (6.6.62-haos-raspi).

 """